A few general principles have been followed when designing the FPC implementation of

 stored in the ppu files.
 This means that it is possible to use a generic RTL for WPO

 (or, in general, any compiled unit).
 It does mean that the RTL itself will then not be

-optimised, the compiled program code and its units can be correctly optimised because
+optimized, the compiled program code and its units can be correctly optimized because

 the compiler knows everything it has to know about all RTL units.